IDU-CVLab/Distortion-Detection/README.md

-# Introduction
+# Codes
-Blank_frame.m for blank frame detection and reconstruct video without blank frames.
+* Blank_frame.m for blank frame detection and reconstruct video without blank frames.

-Intensity_variation.m detects and reconstruct distorted frames and produce new video
+* Intensity_variation.m detects and reconstruct distorted frames and produce new video

 # Plugins Deployment via Fiji
 This algorithm is deployed as a Fiji plugin.
 To run the plugin: